TJTesla/GfosInnovationsaward/README.md

 - **Change status of applications:**
   - Change status from employee side
+  	 - Bottom of application
+  	 - Select one of options (accept, decline, in process)
   - See status from applicant side
+  	 - Show List of Applications and results in profile
+  	 - Write E-Mail to user with result
 - Save draft of application / offer
+  - TODO: How presented
+- Additional filter for *applied offers*, *not applied offers* or *favorites*
-- Birthday of Applicant:
+- Birthday of Applicant: ✅
   - Add in registration form ✅
   - Validation ✅
-  - Add in database and bean file
+  - Add in database and bean file ✅
-- Overview all applications for an offer